 And here are some of my best articles:

-And also, if you decided to go with Shopify, and you don’t have an account yet, then you can click here to get a free 14-day trial!
+Also, if you decided to go with Shopify and you don’t have an account yet, then you can click here to get a free 14-day trial!!

 Did you know trust badges can increase the trust people have in your dropshipping store before reading this article?